kusamanetwork/userguide/docs/try/governance.md

 ### Voting on active referenda

 Prerequisites:
-- Have a KSMA account
+- Have a KSM account
-- Have KSMA tokens
+- Have KSM tokens
-- Note that KSMA tokens will be **locked** during the duration of the referendum
+- Note that KSM tokens will be **locked** during the duration of the referendum
 - If you vote `aye` for a proposal and it passes, your tokens will be **locked** until the proposal has been enacted

 1. Using the [Polkadot UI](https://polkadot.js.org/apps/), make sure you have an account and selected the Kusama network under the [settings tab](https://polkadot.js.org/apps/#/settings)